 KYCOM continues to receive national recognition for its commitment to educating osteopathic physicians who practice in rural areas that are medically underserved, particularly within the Eastern Kentucky region that the College's mission serves.
-For several years, KYCOM has ranked among the top medical schools in the country with regard to the percentage of graduates entering primary care residencies, in the number one or two spot for all medical schools during the past several years.
+For several years, KYCOM has ranked among the top medical schools in the country with regard to the percentage of graduates entering primary care residencies and number of graduates practicing in rural areas.
 KYCOM is keeping its promise to ease the shortage of primary care physicians in rural Kentucky and Appalachia.
 Seventy percent of KYCOM graduates practice in a primary care specialty with approximately forty percent practicing within Appalachia.